 In scenario 1, X1 and X2 are associated.
 If you ignore Y, you can see the mean of X1 is lower when X2=0 than when X2=1.
 But they do not interact in how they affect Y—the regression lines are parallel.
 X1 has the same effect on Y (the slope) for both X2=1 and X2=0.

-In a second scenario, X1 and X2 are not associated—the mean of X1 is the same for both categories of X2.
-But how X1 affects Y differs for the two values of X2—the definition of an interaction.
+In a second scenario, X1 and X2 are not associated.
+The mean of X1 is the same for both categories of X2.
+But how X1 affects Y differs for the two values of X2.
+That’s the exact definition of an interaction.
 The slope of X1 on Y is greater for X2=1 than it is for X2=0, in which it is nearly flat.

 An example of this would be an experiment in which X1 was a pretest score and Y a posttest score.
-Imagine participants were randomly assigned to a control (X2=1) or a training (X2=0) condition.
+Imagine you randomly assigned participants to a control (X2=1) or a training (X2=0) condition.

 If randomization is done well, the assigned condition (X2) should be unrelated to the pretest score (X1).
 But they do interact—the relationship between pretest and posttest differs in the two conditions.